The Manitoba Civil Service Learning Policy confirms this commitment and supports the overall renewal of the Manitoba civil service.

 Organization and Staff Development workshops

-In addition to the learning and development programs identified above we also offer a variety of scheduled workshops to help employees strengthen their skills in the areas of leadership and management, interpersonal communications, oral and written communications and personal development.
+In addition to the development programs identified above we also offer a variety of scheduled workshops to help employees strengthen their skills in the areas of leadership and management, interpersonal communications, oral and written communications and personal development.
 These workshops are offered in Winnipeg and throughout the province.
 For additional information see Organization and Staff Development.

 Informal learning